A Nursing Home Abuse and Neglect Attorney Who Cares

 - Bedsores - Unrelieved pressure on the skin may result in a bedsore, also known as a pressure sore, pressure ulcer or, technically speaking, a decubitus ulcer.
 Bedsores often develop on the resident's feet or ankles and on the hips or tailbone.
 Staff should understand that residents may need help to change positions regularly.
 Staff may need to check the skin of at-risk residents on a regular basis.

 - Urinary tract infections - A UTI, one of the most common types of infections, may suggest some type of neglect.
-The infection occur in the bladder or kidneys, but could be found anywhere in the urinary tract.
+UTIs can occur anywhere in the urinary tract, including the bladder (cystitis), urethra (urethritis), or kidneys (pyelonephritis).
 The nursing home may argue that a UTI is a normal risk among people of advanced ages, but many times these conditions are linked to a failure by the staff to maintain proper hygiene or a failure to encourage the resident to move around.
 In some cases, an improper catheter insertion can cause a UTI.

 - Medication errors - A common factor in neglect cases, medication errors may occur because a medical professional gave the wrong dosage or mixed up medications and administered the wrong drug.
 In some cases, a medication error results because a doctor or nurse gives a resident too many drugs that have bad side effects when combined.
 In other cases, staff administering the drug fail to check the resident's medical history for any possible allergies or other health issues that could cause a problem.